hyperledger-archives/composer/packages/composer-website/jekylldocs/applications/genapp.md

 ?
 Do you want to connect to a running Business Network?
 Yes

 ?
 What is the name of the application you wish to generate?: angular-app ?
-Description of the application: Skeleton Fabric Composer Angular2 project ?
+Description of the application: Skeleton Hyperledger Composer Angular2 project ?
 Author name: Sophie Black
 ?
 Author email: sophie@ampretia.com
 ?
 What is the Business Network Identifier?: org.acme.biznet